 Austin Hill (Class of 2017) graduated from Montgomery College in August 2020 with a general studies degree in Administration and Health.
-He's currently starting the first phase of classes required for certification as an Ice Technician.
+He's taking classes required for certification as an Ice Technician.
 He plans to continue working with the Maryland National Capital Parks and Planning Commission and move into a full-time position as an Ice Tech for one of their ice rinks.
 He’s worked part-time at their Wheaton and Cabin John ice rinks for the last 3 years, thanks to one of his Siena internships.

 Andrew Honn (Class of 2018) had a strong finish to his sophomore year at Guilford College, recently learning that he had made the dean's list.
 As a History major, he is looking forward to a deep dive into the history of religion in the U.S. when he gets back to school in the fall.

 Grace Sierra (Class of 2018) is majoring in Electrical Engineering at the University of Hartford.
 She’s looking forward to the fall overall but more specifically to her advanced engineering mathematics class.

-Max Klein (Class of 2020) is starting his freshman year virtually at Towson University.
+Max Klein (Class of 2020) finished his freshman year at Towson University.

-Jordan Solomon (Class of 2020) is starting his freshman year in person at High Point University.
+Jordan Solomon (Class of 2020) finished his freshman year at High Point University.

-Javier Velasquez (Class of 2020) is starting his freshman year in person at McDaniel College.
+Javier Velasquez (Class of 2020) finished his freshman year at McDaniel College.

-Alison Weinberger (Class of 2020) is starting her freshman year virtually at McDaniel College and is ready for her First-Year Seminar on baseball and her College Composition course.
+Alison Weinberger (Class of 2020) finished her freshman year at McDaniel College and made Dean's List with High Honors.

 As you’re finishing college, starting a job, or looking to change careers, start by connecting with others in the Siena community on our new LinkedIn page for alumni.
 Having a strong professional network is incredibly important.
 You never know who a former classmate or teacher will know as you’re on the job market or simply learning about different career paths, so don't hesitate to reach out to them.